jimmyislive/blog/content/posts/mushashi.md

 title: "Musashi’s 21 Precepts for Life"
 date: 2019-03-15T21:20:00-08:00
 draft: false
-tags: ["self-awareness"]
+tags: ["self awareness"]
 ---
 Just came across [Miyamoto Mushashi](https://en.wikipedia.org/wiki/Miyamoto_Musashi), the greatest swordsman to ever live.
-He also wrote two books, one of which is Dokkodo (The Path of Aloneness).
+He also wrote two books, one of which is Dokkōdō (The Path of Aloneness).
 It comprises of 21 percepts for living life.
 A lot of them resonanted with me personally, so I'm listing them out here.
 (Interpretation of these can be very personal to each, so i' not even going to try.)

 1. Accept everything just the way it is.
 2. Do not seek pleasure for its own sake.